CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

    3. **Submission State Mocking**: Add (or activate) the following mock settings (optional step, but recommended to test closer to the real-world scenario):
-      ```json5
-      {
-        "mock": {
+      ```yaml
+      mock:
-          // [...]
+        # [...]
-          "submissionStates": {
-            "Started": {
-              "override": "Pre-Process",
+        submissionStates:
+          Started:
+            override: Pre-Process
-              // Mark as final to ease mocking here.
+            # Mark as final to ease mocking here.
 Prevents further states,
-              // though, which is, that you also cannot cancel the submission
+            # though, which is, that you also cannot cancel the submission
-              // in this mocked scenario.
+            # in this mocked scenario.
-              "final": true
+            final: true
-            }
-          }
-        }
-      }
       ```

 3. Start a translation for an article.